 It may also spark some ideas of your own.

-How to save money on big purchases
+How to save money on big purchases for your budget man cave

 At the point when you have been working your way down your man cave list and have sourced most of its items cheaply or for free your man cave will be looking good.
 But your work is far from finished.